jiri-novotny/crttys/README.md

 ## Known limitations
 * Web is using basic authorization which can be in collision with proxied web app
-* Web proxy can fail with very large single-page websites (>400KB)
-* File transfer is not implemented
+* File transfer to device is not implemented
 * Currently tested with ~10 devices

 ## Build